ABI-Software/ABIBook/PMR/PMR-glossary.rst

    Workspace
    Workspaces
-      A Mercurial repository hosted on the Physiome Model Repository.
+      A `Mercurial` repository hosted on the Physiome Model Repository.
 This is essentially a folder or directory in which files are stored, with the added feature of being version controlled by the distributed version control system called `Mercurial <http://mercurial.selenic.com/>`_.

+   Mercurial
+      `Mercurial <http://mercurial.selenic.com/>`_.  is a distributed version control system, used by the Physiome Model Repository software to maintain a history of changes to files in :term:`workspaces`.